ring-lang/ring/extensions/microcontroller/ringpico/README.md

 Programming
 ===========

-* Samples exist in the (programs) folder
+* Samples exist in the (projects) folder
-* Create a sub folder for your project in the (programs) folder
+* You can create a sub folder for your project in the (projects) folder
-* You can update the Ring code in (main.ring) file to load your project
+* You can update the (main.ring) file to load your project

 Building
 ========